awsdocs/amazon-s3-developer-guide/doc_source/ways-to-add-notification-config-to-bucket.md

       ],
       "Resource": "SQS-queue-ARN",
       "Condition": {
-         "ArnLike": {
-         "aws:SourceArn": "arn:aws:s3:*:*:bucket-name"
+         "ArnLike": { "aws:SourceArn": "arn:aws:s3:*:*:bucket-name" }
       }
      }
-     }
     ]
    }
    ```

-1. \(Optional\) If the SQS queue is SSE enabled, add the following policy to the associated KMS key\.
+1. \(Optional\) If the Amazon SQS queue is server\-side encryption \(SSE\) enabled, add the following policy to the associated custom AWS Key Management Service \(AWS KMS\) customer master key \(CMK\)\.
+You must add the policy to a custom CMK because the default AWS managed CMK for Amazon SQS cannot be modified\.
+For more information about using SSE for Amazon SQS with AWS KMS, see [Protecting Data Using Server\-Side Encryption \(SSE\) and AWS KMS](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-server-side-encryption.html)\.

    ```
    {